wellesley-bisc195/BISC195.jl/docs/src/Assignments/Assignment01.md

     These lines are skipped by the julia parser entirely, even if they contain valid code.

+    The formatting of the comments might look a little weird, it allows me to generate [a website](@ref assignment01-code) from the code that's a bit easier too look at

 Then use `git add` and `git commit` to commit these changes to the repository.